Skip to main content

 Laboratory Use Agreement

-When an LOI does not require an official university Authorized Organizational Representative (AOR) submission or signature, then the LOI may be submitted by the PI or department without the need to process a PINS record.
-However, if it does require AOR involvement, then please refer HERE.
+When an LOI does not require an official university Authorized Organizational Representative (AOR) submission or signature, the LOI may be submitted by the PI or department without creating a PINS (or PD) record.
+However, if it requires AOR involvement, please refer to the Letter of Intent (LOI) / Pre-proposal.

-NDAs/CDAs should be submitted by the PI to the Office of Technology Transfer at mta_cda@ncsu.edu for review and approval.
+NDA(s) and CDA(s) should be submitted by the PI to the Office of Technology Transfer at mta_cda@ncsu.edu for review and approval.
 For more information, please refer to the Research Administration and Compliance website.
+It may be determined by OTL that the agreement must be processed by SPARCS; if so, a PINS (or PD) must be processed.

 Some funding agencies limit the number of proposals an institution may submit to a specific program.
-The Research Development Office (RDO) is charged with managing these programs internally to ensure compliance with agency requirements.
-The RDO attempts to identify all limited submission opportunities of interest to the NC State research community.
-These opportunities are announced HERE and through the funding listserv.
+The Research Development Office (RDO) manages these programs internally to ensure compliance with agency requirements.
+The RDO seeks to identify all limited-submission opportunities of interest to the NC State research community.
+These opportunities are on the Limited Submission website.

-If there is interest in an opportunity that is not listed below, interested faculty must email limited-submission@ncsu.edu in the RDO immediately and contact their College Research Office (CRO).
-Failure to notify the RDO and CRO increases the probability that faculty will begin work on proposals that will not be allowed to move forward.
+If interested faculty are interested in an opportunity not listed below, they must email limited-submission@ncsu.edu in the RDO immediately and contact their College Research Office (CRO).
+Failure to notify the RDO and CRO increases the likelihood that faculty will begin work on proposals that cannot proceed.

 Steps to follow a Limited Submission process:

-STEP ONE Faculty are required to notify the RDO in a timely manner that they are interested in a particularly limited submission opportunity before beginning work on a proposal.
-Notification of Interest (NOI) deadlines for each opportunity identified by the RDO.
-Internal competitions for all limited submission opportunities will be restricted to faculty that have submitted a notification of interest prior to the stated deadline
+STEP ONE: Faculty must promptly notify the RDO that they are interested in a particularly limited submission opportunity before beginning work on a proposal.
+Notification of Interest (NOI) deadlines for each opportunity the RDO identifies.
+Internal competitions for all limited submission opportunities will be restricted to faculty who have submitted a notification of interest before the stated deadline.

-STEP TWO In instances where internal competition is required, the due date for the submission of pre-proposals by prospective PIs is typically 1-2 weeks after the notification of interest deadline.
+STEP TWO: In instances where internal competition is required, the due date for prospective PIs to submit pre-proposals is typically 1-2 weeks after the notification of interest deadline.
 Pre-proposal requirements will be provided to all PIs who submitted a notification of interest before the deadline.
 Pre-proposals should be submitted through InfoReady Review by the deadline stated for each limited submission opportunity.
 Late pre-proposals will NOT be accepted for consideration.
-Pre-proposals should not be processed through PINS.
+Pre-proposals should not be processed through PINS (or PD).

 STEP THREE The internal review panel evaluates, comments on, and rates pre-proposals according to the agency’s review criteria.
 Although the RDO strives to provide prospective PIs with reviewer feedback, not all internal pre-proposal reviews produce reviewer comments.
-The Associate Vice Chancellor forwards peer-review results, makes a recommendation, and seeks approval from the Vice-Chancellor for Research and Innovation.
+The Associate Vice Chancellor forwards peer-review results, recommends them, and seeks approval from the Vice-Chancellor for Research and Innovation.
 Selected PIs and their college research office are then notified of their status.

-STEP FOUR Those endorsed by ORI’s Limited Submission office may then move forward with officially starting a PINS record and proposal for final submission.
-The endorsement must be uploaded to PINS before initiating the record.
-For Sponsored Research proposal submissions, refer to the information HERE.
+STEP FOUR: Those endorsed by ORI’s Limited Submission office may then proceed to officially start a PINS (or PD) record and proposal for final submission.
+The endorsement must be uploaded to PINS (or PD) before initiating the record.

-When a Principal Investigator of NC State desires to invite a scientist to perform research at NC State, then this agreement would be used.
+When a Principal Investigator at NC State wishes to invite a scientist to conduct research at NC State, this agreement would be used.
 This agreement can be executed with or without funding.
-If the sponsor will be funding NC State to host the scientist, then this action must be submitted through the University’s internal system: PINS.
-(Further information HERE
+If the sponsor will fund NC State to host the scientist, then this action must be submitted through the University’s internal system, PINS (or PD).
+(Further information in the College’s Pre-award Guide

 STEP ONE Department/unit administrator (or host PI) submits a Visiting Scholar Questionnaire

-STEP TWO Questionnaire is received by the Export Control Office who reviews and provides clearance approval.
+STEP TWO Questionnaire is received by the Export Control Office, which reviews and provides clearance approval.

-STEP THREE Export Control Office forwards request to the Office of Research and Innovation (ORI).
+STEP THREE: Export Control Office forwards requests to the Office of Research and Innovation (ORI).

 STEP FOUR ORI informs the original requesting department/unit administrator of approval.

-STEP FIVE Department/unit must complete the Visiting Scientist Agreement prior to the visitor’s first day on campus.
+STEP FIVE Department/unit must complete the Visiting Researcher Agreement before the visitor’s first day on campus.
 The visiting scientist occasionally aids the administrator if more information is needed.

 STEP SIX Secure all required signatures on the VSA from the visitor, visitor’s employer (if applicable), host scientist at NC State, and host scientist’s Department Head

 STEP SEVEN The fully signed agreement should be returned to group-visiting-scholars@ncsu.edu for final review and signature by the Vice-Chancellor for Research and Innovation.
-A pdf copy of the final signed VSA will be returned to the department/unit for their own records and a copy will be saved in ORI.
+A PDF copy of the final signed VSA will be returned to the department/unit for their records, and a copy will be saved in ORI.

 Visiting Scholar Questionnaire